pyrocko/grond/docs/source/method/index.rst

     :math:`{\bf d}_{raw, synth}` and
     the recorded, restituted waveforms.
 Only these parts are then used in the misfit calculation.
-    The taper window duration is configured ( target config link) as well as the time.
+    The taper window duration is configured with the waveform `targets`_ as well as the time.

-    TODO: set link (line above)

     The tapering is source-model dependent, since the tapering time is given with respect to the theoretic phase arrival